lintool/IR-Reproducibility/Gov2.md

 + SDM is our implementation of the [Markov-Random-Field model for Term Dependencies (Metzler and Croft, 2005)](http://dl.acm.org/citation.cfm?id=1076115).
     + The features used are: unigrams, bigrams, and unordered windows of size 8.
 + Both of these models require parameter tuning for best performance.
 No stopping was done for these models.

+###### Indri
++ version 5.3
++ QL is our baseline query-likelihood (bag-of-words) model with dirichlet smoothing and default mu parameters.
++ SDM is our implementation of the [Markov-Random-Field model for Term Dependencies (Metzler and Croft, 2005)](http://dl.acm.org/citation.cfm?id=1076115).
+    + The features used are: unigrams, bigrams, and unordered windows of size 8.
+    + mu = 3000
++ Both of these models require parameter tuning for best performance.

 ###### Lucene
 + Lucene 5.2.1